Paridax/jarvis/README.md

 This README file provides instructions for installing and running Jarvis, as well as information on obtaining the necessary API keys to use certain features of the program.

+### DISCLAIMER
-> DISCLAIMER: This program does require money to run.
-The OpenAI API costs fractions of cents (something like 0.2 CENTS per request), and a new OpenAI API account should have a free trial of $18 in credits.
-However, if you are using this program for a long time, you will need to pay for the API.
+**This program will cost money to run, but very little.
+The OpenAI API costs fractions of cents—something like 0.2 CENTS per request—and a new OpenAI API account should have a free trial of $18 in credits.
+However, if you are using this program for a long time, you will need to pay for the API.**

 ## Installation